Intimacy

 Summary

 Low female libido is a common issue with complex causes.
-It doesn't mean you're "cold" or "broken."
+It does not mean you are "cold" or "broken."
 Don't blame yourself, understand the causes, talk with your partner, and seek professional help if needed.